 allowed to take one academic course when they reach this level of study.

-- ACADEMIC: Students refine the English academic skills necessary for success in university courses while taking full- or part-time academic courses if eligible.
+- ACADEMIC & GRADUATE: Students refine the English academic skills necessary for success in university courses while taking full- or part-time academic courses if eligible.

 Separate courses are offered to undergraduates and graduates at this level to meet the different academic needs of these students.